 If you feel your emotions becoming overwhelming, simply going for a brisk walk around the block can help – although ideally, it’s best to spend some time in a more natural environment like a park or garden.
 If you’re lucky enough to have a garden, you could try to spend time out there each day, whether that’s to have your morning coffee, to read a few pages of a book, to reply to emails, or to listen to a podcast.
 If you don’t have a garden, you could walk to your local park and sit for a while on a bench, or just walk around focusing on nature.
 Pay attention to the sounds and smells around you, take deep breaths, and try to connect to your surroundings.
 If you don’t have a nice park within walking distance, you could consider driving out to an empty wintery beach, or to the countryside, or to any outdoor space you find appealing.

 Some people find it especially beneficial to spend time among trees.
 “Forest bathing” has been practiced in Japan since the 1980s, and in recent years it’s become popular in the West as a way to alleviate feelings of depression, anxiety and stress.
 The benefits of forest bathing can be so effective that the Woodland Trust have even suggested it be among a range of non-medical therapies and activities recommended by doctors – and studies suggest it can also boost the immune system, lower blood pressure and improve sleep.
 You might want to try heading to your local wood or forest and taking some time to appreciate the beauty of your environment.
 You can find your nearest wood or forest over on the Woodland Trust site.

 Have you tried any of the above techniques – or do you know of any other ways to balance your emotions?
-We’d love to hear about your experiences.
-Join the conversation on the community or leave us a comment below.
+We’d love to hear from you.
+Join the conversation on the health section of the Rest Less community forum, or leave us a comment below.